India's Lockdown Puts Strain On Call Centers

 On the first day of India's coronavirus lockdown a month ago, Amar Sankrit realized he couldn't get to work.

-Sankrit, 21, normally rides a bus two hours each way, to a call center outside New Delhi where he's worked for the past year.
-His firm handles customer service queries for U.S. and U.K. telecom companies.
+Sankrit, 21, normally rides a bus two hours each way to a call center outside New Delhi where he has worked for the past year.
+His company handles customer service queries for U.S. and U.K. telecom companies.

 But on March 25, all public transit was halted.
 He didn't own a laptop, so he couldn't work from home.
 He worried about losing pay.
 On a salary of about $3,000 a year, Sankrit helps support his mother.